-ALISON WHITEHURST is an American actress and singer based in New York City - most recently seen as Cynthia Weil in the National Tour of Beautiful: The Carole King Musical.
+Alison Whitehurst is an American actress and singer - most notably seen as Cynthia Weil in the National Tour of Beautiful: The Carole King Musical.

-Her previous experience with The Fortress of Solitude at the Dallas Theatre Center gave her a passion for developing new works.
-After her New York debut, Alison got on board with the workshop of Born For This: The Bebe Winans Story, directed and conceived by Charles Randolph-Wright (Motown the Musical) with music by Bebe Winans (Grammy-winning Gospel Singer/Songwriter).
-She continued with the company for the show's premiers at The Alliance Theatre in Atlanta, Arena Stage in DC, and The Broad Stage in California, playing the role of Penny.
+Alison particularly enjoys the development process, having now been a part of two readings leading to production.
+After her debut in NYC, Alison joined the workshop of Born For This: The Bebe Winans Story, directed and conceived by Charles Randolph-Wright (Motown the Musical) with music by Bebe Winans (Grammy-winning Gospel Singer/Songwriter).
+She continued with the company for the show's premieres at The Alliance Theatre in Atlanta, the Arena Stage in D.C., and The Broad Stage in Santa Monica, California, playing the role of Penny.

 BEAUTIFUL: THE CAROLE KING MUSICAL

 "I particularly admire how Weil is portrayed as a smart, talented, capable professional woman whose ambition isn't mocked.
-Alison Whitehurst nails the role."-- DC Theatre Scene
+Alison Whitehurst nails the role."

 "Whitehurst is someone to look out for in the coming years.
 She is one bucketful of talent." - The Column Online

 "Whitehurst is terrific as the sassy, wise Cynthia Weil and she has a voice that can raise the roof.
 Whitehurst has a way with the one-liners, but we also feel the friendship she shares with Carole." - Hotchka.com

 "Alison Whitehurst brings an appealingly spiky vitality and a real sense of fun to the role of Weil." - The San Diego Tribune

 "Comedic timing is something that can't be taught....Whitehurst brought a razor quick response to each piece of comedy." - Albuquerque Journal